erc-fhv/loadforecasting/README.md

 - Deep learning models: Transformer, LSTM, xLSTM
 - Baseline model: KNN, Perfect
 - Full pipeline for training, evaluation, and visualization
-- Reproducibility of all experiments from the subsequent paper
+- Reproducibility of all experiments from the following paper

 ## Related Paper